sauravpatel22/hoohacks2023/README.md

 Most websites with offer functionality and expirence large traffic are hosted through the cloud, use APIs to transition from front end and back end, etc. If we want to achieve a similar structure with our project, all three of us would need to learn the basics of hosting websites on the cloud, hosting/running servers, using react, etc.

 ## What's next for Powr
-1. Functionality: Make sure the user can get results in a timely manner with the click of one button
+1. Functionality: Make sure the user can get results in a timely manner with the click of one button.
+This includes hosting it on the server side.
 2. Determine and work on a more specific algorithm, to give the user even better results
 3. Do more research on what causes energy waste and the solutions to those problems
 4. Re-route users to useful sites based on their response, whether it is a service or a blog post